metrotechnet/BiblioSense/README.md

-# # BiblioSense
+# BiblioSense

-A Flask-based intelligent book recommendation system that uses OpenAI GPT for smart categorization and filtering.
+A Flask-based intelligent book recommendation system that uses OpenAI GPT for smart categorization and filtering of French-language books from multiple digital library sources.

 ## Features

-- AI-powered book categorization using OpenAI GPT
+- **AI-powered book categorization** using OpenAI GPT-4o-mini
+- **Multi-source data integration** from OpenLibrary and Prêt numérique
-- Interactive web interface for book discovery
+- **Interactive web interface** with dynamic book placeholders and covers
-- Advanced filtering and search capabilities
+- **Advanced filtering and search** with keyword prioritization
+- **Performance monitoring** with request timing metrics
+- **Data deduplication** with intelligent duplicate detection
+- **Progressive data saving** for reliable large-scale data collection
-- RESTful API for book data and filtering
+- **RESTful API** for book data and filtering
+- **Google Cloud integration** with Secret Manager for secure API key management

 ## Local Development